Packaging Portland Cement, Concrete, Stucco, Mortar, and Grout in Multi-Wall Paper Valve Bags and FIBCs

-image1 (5)Portland cement is a primary component of concrete, mortar, stucco, and grout.
+Portland cement is a primary component of concrete, mortar, stucco, and grout.
 These cement-based products have been in use for millennia and continue to be the most widely used building materials in the world.
-Each year billions of pounds of Portland cement and cement-related commodities are packaged in multi-wall paper bags and FIBCs (bulk bags).

 How is Cement Made?

-Cement is manufactured through a closely controlled chemical combination of calcium, silicon, aluminum, iron and other ingredients.
+Cement is manufactured through a closely controlled chemical combination of calcium, silicon, aluminum, iron, and other ingredients.

 Portland cement clinker is made by heating the mixture of materials in huge rotary kilns.
-The kilns heat the mixture to a temperature approximately 1,400 degrees F. At this temperature the raw materials are transformed into clinker: small, dark gray nodules 3-4 centimeters in diameter.
+The kilns heat the mixture to a temperature of approximately 1,400 degrees Fahrenheit.
+At this temperature, the raw materials are transformed into clinker: small, dark gray nodules three to four centimeters in diameter.

 The clinker is ground by different-size steel balls while it works its way through the mill’s chambers, with gypsum being added to extend cement setting times.

-After the clinker is cooled, the plant grinds it a fine powder for packaging and transport.
-Cement is so fine that 1 pound of cement contains 150 billion grains.
+After the clinker is cooled, the plant grinds it into a fine powder for packaging and transport.
+Cement is so fine that one pound of cement contains 150 billion grains.

 How is Cement Packaged?

-• Multi-wall paper valve bags (PVSE)
+• Multi-wall paper valve bags

-• Multi-wall paper sewn open mouth bags (SOM)
+• Multi-wall paper sewn open-mouth bags (SOM)

-• Woven Polypropylene block bottom valve bags
+• Woven polypropylene block bottom valve bags

 • Polyethylene block bottom valve bags

-• Form, Fill, and Seal Film bags
+• Form, fill, and seal film bags

 • FIBC bulk bags